Jericof241/portfilio/README.md

 ___

-![SMARTSHIELD: An AI-Powered Phishing Detector Website Using Ensemble Model for Safer Browsing] (Website)
+![SMARTSHIELD: An AI-Powered Phishing Detector Website Using Ensemble Model for Safer Browsing] (Mobile)

 Overview